National parksin the Northern Territory

-NT national parks are accessible, remote, and spectacular.
-They are great places to view native plants, birds and animals, go for a bushwalk, swim under waterfalls, join an Aboriginal cultural tour and camp under the stars.
+National parks in the NT cover a diverse range of habitats and are spectacular in every sense.
+They’re great places to view native plants, birds and animals, go for a bushwalk, swim under waterfalls, join an Aboriginal cultural tour and camp under the stars.

 World Heritage-listed parks

-Go underground into limestone caves filled with stalactites and stalagmites at the Cutta Cutta Caves Nature Park.
-Berry Springs Nature Reserve near Darwin is a popular area for picnics and is a great swimming spot.
-Wander around Alice Springs Telegraph Station Historical Reserve, the best preserved of the 12 stations along the Overland Telegraph Line.
+Go underground in limestone caves filled with stalactites and stalagmites at the Cutta Cutta Caves Nature Park.
+Berry Springs Nature Park near Darwin is a popular area for picnics and is a great swimming spot.
+Wander around Alice Springs Telegraph Station, the best preserved of the 12 stations along the Overland Telegraph Line.

 - Camp at designated sites and take your rubbish